gmnr/gmnr.github.io/content/reading/hpmor.md

 What a roller coaster!

-I have never been a big fan of fan-fictions, and it kinda shows...
+I have never been a big fan of fan-fictions, and it kinda shows...<br>
 During the read I have changed opinion 4 times about the books, its themes and my general "appreciation" for it.

 In the end I believe it was a worthy read - I basically devoured the book.